nelabdiel/wsiteCrawler/README.md

-A short piece of code to scrape links to automate collecting links.
+# A crawler that collects links from sites.